 Try to relax your arms and let them move naturally to avoid this walking mistake.

 It’s also important to avoid tensing up.
 “Your shoulders should be loose,” Lundstrom says.
 “Over a few minutes, it’s not a big deal.
 But if you’re carrying tension in the shoulders and arms over 20 to 30 minutes, it can be uncomfortable and make walking a less pleasant experience.”

-Try this: Every 10 minutes or so, check in and make sure your shoulders are loose and your arms are moving freely.
+Try this: Every 10 minutes or so, check in and make sure your shoulders are loose and your arms are moving freely to avoid making this walking mistake.
 It can also help to think about keeping your neck in a neutral position so that you’re not straining up or down.
 Think about relaxing your neck and keeping it in line with your spine, and set your gaze on the ground ahead of you, Lundstrom suggests.
 This will help your posture and reduce any discomfort.
 It will also help you scope out your footing.
-(Need help?
-Try these stress relief exercises.)

 Taking really wide steps

 When walking, think about keeping your steps relatively close under your trunk, which is your center of gravity, says Lundstrom.
 “You may be stepping out in front a little bit, but you don’t want to be overstriding and reaching really far in front of yourself.”

 The reason: “It’s less stable, you’ll feel a little off balance, and if you plant your foot way in front of you, you’re basically hitting the brakes every time you land.”
 Over time, this extra force on your feet and legs can contribute to pain and overuse injuries like shin splints.

 You don’t need to overthink your walking style and every step you take.
 But focus on taking shorter, quicker steps if you’re trying to pick up the pace, rather than reaching your legs out far in front of your body, Lundstrom suggests.
 This will also help you keep your spine straight and in proper alignment to avoid putting extra stress on your back or hips.